Have a cuppa ...

 He paid and we ran to the car.
 It was raining again.
 He unlocked the door and helped me in.
 He got in, turned the key in the ignition and looked at me.
 I stared straight ahead.
 He sighed and put the car into gear.

-“Carla, please.”
+"Ligaya, please."
 He was still.
 Everything was still.
-“Stay,” a whisper.
+"Stay," a whisper.

 I had not looked at him since the eyes in the mirror.

-I held my shoulder bag tight against my side, my other arm across my chest, holding on to the strap.
+I held my bag tight against my side, my other arm across my chest, holding on to the strap.

 “I make a mean gin and tonic.”